Rideau Waterway Data

 From the Ottawa River at Ottawa, Ontario, the canal rises 84 metres (275 feet) to the Rideau Lakes, then descends 49 metres (161 feet) to Kingston, on Lake Ontario and the St. Lawrence River.
-You can continue east to the Atlantic, west to Lake Ontario, Quinte, Trent-Severn Waterway, and the Great Lakes, or south to the New York State Canal which leads to the Hudson River and New York City or south to the Erie Canal.
-In winter, the Ottawa reach is lowered to create the longest skating rink in the world.
+You can continue east to the Atlantic, west to Lake Ontario, Quinte, Trent-Severn Waterway, and the Great Lakes, or south to the New York State Canal which leads to the Hudson River and New York City, and also south to the Erie Canal.
+In winter, the Ottawa part of the canal is lowered to create the longest skating rink in the world.

 Boat Traffic:

 Every year, 90,000 boats pass through its locks.
-Traffic is about 20% U.S. boats; about 10% are sailboats.
-The Ottawa lockstation gets the most tourists, but the Narrows Lock linking the two largest lakes has the most boat traffic.
+Traffic is about 20% U.S. boats; about 10% sailboats.
+Numbers of canoes and kayaks is increasing.
+The Ottawa lockstation gets the most tourists, but the Narrows lockstation linking the two largest lakes has the most boat traffic.

 Winter: